of Haworth.............

 by Fothergill9 as follows:

-Another inscription was found at West Lane Methodist Chapel for Nathan
+Another inscription was found at West Lane Methodist Chapel for a Nathan

 Midgley who died 18th February 1856 aged 60.

-Haworth Manor was sold to the trustees of Benjamin Ferrand
+The manor of Haworth was sold to the trustees of Benjamin Ferrand

 When the old Haworth church was demolished the "Lord's